Stolz/CodeIgniter/application/language/README_LANG.md

 - Edit application/config/config.php and set $config['language'] = 'XXX';
 - Copy folder system/language/XXX into application/language/
 - Edit application/language/XXX/*.php and wrap strings with the gettext function.
 I.E: 'hello' ==> _('hello')
-- Run the suitable application/language/gettext_*.sh script.
+- Run script application/language/gettext.sh script.
 It will launch your favorite editor for you to enter the translations

 If you don't want/need to translate certain files (i.e. there is no point in translating CI profiler or unit testing message as they are only needed for development) simply delete those files from application/language/XXX/.
 CI will keep using the file in system/language/XXX/.